nus-cs2103-AY2223S2/tp/docs/team/dsja612.md

 * **New Feature & Refactoring**: Add a new `View` command to display more details of a role in a better format.
   * What it does: Edited the `Role Card` to only display important details.
 The user can view more lengthy/less significant details using the `view {index}` command, which replaces the `ResultDisplay` of the UI with a `RoleDisplay`.
-  * Justification: Displaying all 10 fields of a `Role` would not look aesthetically pleasing, especially with longer fields like `JobDescription`.
+  * Justification: Displaying all 10 fields of a `Role` in each `Role Card` would not look aesthetically pleasing, especially with longer fields like `JobDescription`.
 We decided to refactor the UI to support multiple displays.
 As of now, we only need 2 types of displays from output of commands: one for `String`, another for `Role`.
 The type of display can be easily made extendable in the future, if needed.